tperale/zflix/README.md

 --------------------------------------------------------- | ------------------------------------------------------------
 -h, --help                                                | Show this help message and exit.
 -d DESTDIR, --destdir DESTDIR                             | Destination of the downloaded torrent.
 -m, --magnet                                              | Use magnet link (no torrent download).
 -p PLAYER, --player PLAYER                                | Choose the player you want to use to watch your streamed torrent.
 -no NUMBER_OF_OUTPUT, --number_of_output NUMBER_OF_OUTPUT | Number of torrent displayed with your search.

 ## Example

 >python2 zflix.py "Revolution OS"

+## Want to contribute ?

+It would be awesome !!
+Check out the wiki, you will find some documentation.

 ## License